Tannerpalin/pullRequestPractice/README.md

 # Pull Request Practice
-This repository is learning and practicing how to make pull requests in GitHub.
+This repository is for learning and practicing how to make pull requests in GitHub.

 ## Why make a pull request?